microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 1. If Visual Studio Code isn't installed on your workstation, go to http://code.visualstudio.com and install it now.

 1. Start Visual Studio Code and select **Open Folder...** from the **File** menu.
-In the ensuing dialog, select the "Resources\Client\Artworks" folder included with this lab.
+In the ensuing dialog, select the "Client\Artworks" folder included in the lab resources.

 	![Selecting the Artworks folder](Images/fe-select-folder.png)